olaviinha/NeuralStyleTransfer/README.md

 This is a batch processor for [Neural Style Transfer & Neural Doodles](https://github.com/titu1994/Neural-Style-Transfer) to be run in Google Colaboratory, using Google Drive as data storage.

-It styles each content image in a directory with each style image in another directory consicutively, and saves final images in a third directory, all directories located in your Google Drive.
+It styles each content image in a directory with each style image in another directory consecutively, and saves final images in a third directory, all directories located in your Google Drive.

 See [Neural Style Transfer & Neural Doodles](https://github.com/titu1994/Neural-Style-Transfer) for details.